 While we don’t have the specifics yet, we can look toward what some of the top shops have done in other states in recent times.
 DraftKings Sportsbook and FanDuel Sportsbook have offered some rather big free-to-play contests in the past, for example.

 They worked just like any other bracket contest: You pick the winner of each game for the entire tournament.
 Just be sure to fill your bracket out in full before the first game tips off.
-And check our guide to How to Predict March Madness Upsets, too.
+And check our guide on how to predict March Madness upsets, too.

 There are prizes for the winner, but we once again have to point out that free games bring in plenty of users, so winning is far from easy.
 You should be on the lookout for paid contests from the top books.

 The top-scoring brackets earn prizes, and DraftKings and FanDuel don’t have things on lockdown by any means.
-You should also keep your eyes open for March Madness contests from operators such as William Hill, PointsBet and BetMGM.
+You should also keep your eyes open for March Madness contests from operators such as Caesars Sportsbook, PointsBet and the BetMGM sportsbook in Illinois.

 The broadcast rights for the NCAA Men’s Division I Basketball Tournament are held by CBS Sports and Turner Sports.
 Currently, games are scheduled to be carried on the following networks.